jxtngx/vision-lab/docs-src/docs/intro.md

 pod trainer run fast-train
 ```

-alternately, a Lightning App version can be ran with:
+a Lightning App version can be ran with:

 ```sh
 cd apps/